MoOx/phenomic/docs/content/docs/faq.md

 ++ import { Link } from "statinamic/lib/Link"
 ```

-## Can I use different font matter format in markdown files ?
+## Can I use different front matter format in markdown files ?

 Yes.
 Statinamic supports YAML, JSON, TOML out of the box.
 You can change the language by
 specifying it after the first delimiter (eg: ---)